-Fanny J Crosby, is my favourite hymn writer.
+Fanny J Crosby, is my favorite hymn writer.
 Above is a photo of her in her younger days.
 She was born on March 24, 1820, Putnam County, New York.

 Died at the age of 95 on February 12, 1915, Bridgeport, Connecticut.